Prices from £48.99

 Common Fostair side effects include:

 This is not an exhaustive list of side effects.
-Further information regarding the safety of Fostair, including a complete list of side effects, can be found inside the patient information leaflet which comes with your medicine.
+Further information regarding the safety of Fostair, including a complete list of side effects, can be found inside the patient information leaflet which comes with your inhaler.

 Do not use Fostair if you are allergic to beclometasone dipropionate, formoterol fumarate dihydrate or any of the other excipients listed in the leaflet.